jdbeutel/ics699-docs/finalReport/finalReport.md

 and Bob and I both share my grandmother's address with him.
 Charlie doesn't want two copies in his address book.
 So, each user needs his own copy, receiving optional update advice that ripples through related copies.

-This could allow for a distributed, peer-to-peer architecture, possibly utilizing attribute-based encryption, as discussed by (Baden et al., 2009), although my project will implement a centralized web app.
-Each update advice can come with some level of trust or certainty, based on the relation it came from, and be applied automatically (with history to rollback if necessary), or after confirmation of the notification, similar to the system described by (Shand et al., 2003).
+This could allow for a distributed, peer-to-peer architecture, possibly utilizing attribute-based encryption, as discussed by (Baden et al., 2009), although my project implements a centralized web app.
+Each update advice could come with some level of trust or certainty, based on the relation it came from, and be applied automatically (with history to rollback if necessary), or after manual approval, similar to the system described by (Shand et al., 2003).
-(Abdul-Rahman & Hailes, 2000) and (Jøsang, 2001)
-provide a background for how that system handles subjective trust and uncertainty.
+(Abdul-Rahman & Hailes, 2000) and (Jøsang, 2001) provide a background for how that system handles subjective trust and uncertainty, but I did not plan to try to implement such automated intelligence.

-My previous work designed permissions and history for the wiki model, but the above issue leads me to think that this distributed model would be better (even in a centralized web app).
+My previous work designed permissions and history for the wiki model, but the above issue leaded me to think that this distributed model would be better (even in a centralized web app).